truexin1292/30-days-of-react-native/README.md

 \#2  run ios/ThirtyDaysOfReactNative.xcworkspace

-Android (most of the days are not supported yet.
-PR welcomed.)
+Android (Since most of the plugins/libraries I used are compatible with IOS only.
+Majority of the days are not supported yet.
+PR welcomed. https://github.com/fangwei716/30-days-of-react-native/tree/android-v0.0.1)

 \#2  `$ react-native run-android`